Information Technology Security Incident

 Director of Pharmacy

 Ken is the Director of Pharmacy at Capital Health and a previous PGY1 Residency Program Director.
 He received his BS degree in Pharmacy from the Philadelphia College of Pharmacy and Science and an MBA in Healthcare Administration from Saint Joseph’s University.
-Ken completed a PGY1 residency at the Penn State University, Milton S. Hershey Medical center and is also currently an adjunct professor at St. Joe’s Philadelphia College of Pharmacy’s University City campus.
+Ken completed a PGY1 residency at the Penn State University, Milton S. Hershey Medical Center and is also currently an adjunct professor at St. Joe’s Philadelphia College of Pharmacy’s University City campus.
 Prior to joining Capital, he served as the Executive Director of the New Jersey Society of Health-System Pharmacists for three years, and remains an active member of the organization.
 Ken has over 25 years of hospital pharmacy leadership, many of those in multi-hospital health systems.

 Faculty

 Matthew Emolo Pharm.D is currently the Pharmacy Manager and PIC at Capital Health Regional Medical Center.
 He earned his degree from the Ernest Mario School of Pharmacy at Rutgers University in 2008.
 After graduation he worked for 5 years at Valley Hospital in Ridgewood, NJ.
 There he worked in many areas including the NICU and critical care satellite.
-Matthew spent the next 8 years as staff pharmacist at Capital Health Medical Center – Hopewell before moving to the Regional campus in 2021.
+Matthew spent the next 8 years as staff pharmacist at Capital Health Hopewell before moving to the Regional campus in 2021.
 Matthew’s areas of professional interest include medication safety, pharmacy operations, and critical care.

 Shauna Camacho, Pharm.D, CPHIMS, BCPS is the Clinical IT Applications Manager at Capital Health.
 She graduated from the University of the Sciences in Philadelphia in 2007 with her Doctor of Pharmacy degree.
 Dr. Camacho has worked for Capital Health since 2002 with a focus on pharmacy informatics beginning in 2009.
 Dr. Camacho is an active member of ASHP and HIMSS and received her Certified Professional in Healthcare Information and Management Systems credentials in 2016.